Improving the lives of mothers and babies facing inequalities and disadvantage

 25 years of influence in the criminal justice system

 Birth Companions has worked relentlessly for the last 25 years to improve the care of pregnant women and mothers of infants in the criminal justice system.
 We have been honoured to do this with so many women with lived experience of the system, and incredibly proud of the real change our efforts have driven.
 There is still so much more to be done to reduce inequalities in the criminal justice system as well as the maternity, social services and immigration systems.
 But it's always useful to reflect on what we have already achieved.

 In 2011 we were awarded the Una Padel Award by the Centre for Crime and Justice Studies, for our work with pregnant women and new mothers.

 In 2018 we were named the British Journal of Midwifery’s Charity of the year in recognition of our invaluable contribution to the lives of parents and babies.

-We were announced runner-up in the Outstanding National Charity Award category of the Criminal Justice Alliance Awards 2020:
+In 2020 we were announced runner-up in the Outstanding National Charity Award category of the Criminal Justice Alliance Awards:

 “Pregnant women, new mothers and their babies are one of the most important groups in prison.
 The efforts of Birth Companions has ensured improved standards, increased investment and humanitarian intervention during the Coronavirus pandemic.
 It is a small charity with a big impact".